-Arlington, VA, 19 May 2015—The National Genealogical Society (NGS) held its annual banquet on Friday evening, 15 May, at the NGS 2015 Family History Conference in Saint Charles, Missouri, to present awards that acknowledge and honor genealogical scholarship and service.
+Arlington, VA, 6 May 2016—The National Genealogical Society (NGS) held its annual banquet on Friday evening, 6 May, at the NGS 2016 Family History Conference in Fort Lauderdale, Florida, to present awards that acknowledge and honor genealogical scholarship and service.
 The banquet speaker, David E. Rencher, AG, CGSM spoke on the topic “It Don’t Matter,” a lighthearted look at what really matters to genealogists.
 Each year, these awards are presented to organizations and individuals who have made outstanding contributions to NGS programs or have performed outstanding work in the field of genealogy, history, biography, or heraldry.
-This year, twelve awards were presented.

-The Award of Merit is presented to an individual or non-profit genealogical or historical organization in recognition of exceptional contributions to the field of genealogy that have significantly aided research or increased interest in genealogy over a period of five or more years.
-The 2015 Award of Merit was presented to Reginald Washington of Upper Marlboro,
+The Award of Merit is presented to an individual or non-profit genealogical or historical organization to recognize exceptional contributions to the field of genealogy over a period of five or more years, which has significantly aided research or increased interest in genealogy.
+The Award of Merit was presented to Janice Schultz, MLS of Dunedin, Florida.

 National Genealogical Society Quarterly’s Award for Excellence

-National Genealogical Society Quarterly’s Award for Excellence is presented for an outstanding article published in the NGSQ in the previous calendar year.
-For 2014, the editors have chosen “Goggins and Goggans of South Carolina: DNA Helps Document the Basis of an Emancipated Family’s Surname,” by Morna Lahnice Hollister, published in the September 2014 issue of the NGSQ.
+The NGSQ Award for Excellence is presented for an outstanding article published in the NGSQ in the previous calendar year.
+For 2015, the editors have chosen Context and Comrades Illuminate a Silent Southerner: John Temple (1758-1838), Revolutionary War Pensioner by Rachal Mills Lennon, CG, of Cottontown, TN, published in the March 2015 issue of the NGSQ.
 This is the third time Lennon has received the NGSQ Award for Excellence.

-This year’s recipient of the Award for Excellence: Genealogy and Family History Book’s recipient was Christopher C. Child of
+This year’s recipient of the Award for Excellence: Genealogy and Family History Book was William B. Saxbe Jr. of

 .
 The title of his entry was Richard Bowen (1594?-1675), of Williamstown, Massachusetts , and His Descendants Volume 3--Generation 5.
 This award is for a specific, significant single contribution in the form of a family genealogy or family history book published in the past five years.
 Entries serve to foster scholarship and/or otherwise advance or promote excellence in genealogy.
-Rowley, Massachusetts
+Rehoboth, Massachusetts

 Founded in 1903, the National Genealogical Society is dedicated to genealogical education, exemplary standards of research, and the preservation of genealogical records.
 The